ArtemBorisovAlex/Safety-turn-off-RPi4/README.md

 # Safety-turn-off-RPi4
 Place the file `ShutdownRPi4ByConnectPin40toPin39.py` in the home/pi/ folder

-Add to the script in aгtostart.
+Add the script in autostart.
 Execute commands in terminal:

 `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`